balijanos/pencil-imp4corona/README.md

 * Open the sample design from "epz" folder.

 ### Tip
-If the design contains page named 'Icon', Pimp will not import the page layout, only the images on the page as icons...
+If the design contains page named 'Icon', the importer will not import the page layout, only the images on the page as icons...
-These files are usefuls for building your own project using Pimp generated files.
+These files are usefuls for building your own project using the generated files.

-## Preparing Pimp for import
+## Preparing the import
 To change the current configuration modify the `main.lua` file

 main.lua: